Surgery at Pioneer Paws

 Give us a call.
 We are more than happy to help.
-Our talented staff will, of course,
+Our talented staff will triage your

-triage your pet's condition during your phone call.
-If your pet is in critical condition
+pet's condition during your phone call.
+If your pet is in critical condition and would

-and would be best seen and managed in a critical care facility (like your care would
+be best seen and managed in a critical care facility (like your care would be in ECMC

-be in ECMC or Women's and Children's hospital in Buffalo), our staff will likely
+or Women's and Children's hospital in Buffalo), our staff will likely immediately refer

-Songster will prepare a detailed estimate of your pet's needs.
-Remember that "Not
+prepare a detailed treatment plan of your pet's needs.
+Remember that "Not all

-all Surgeries are Created Equal" and that Dr. Songster will arrange to provide the
+Surgeries are Created Equal" and that Dr. Songster will arrange to provide the care

 Specialty / Advanced Surgery Program: